walles/batterylogger/README.md

 * Force landscape mode?
 Drain patterns are more visible if the Y axis is more compressed.

-* Fake the data when running in the emulator?

 * Make the points in the graph real big, bigger than the line thickness.
 Ref: <http://stackoverflow.com/questions/10169080/custom-points-on-graph-using-androidplot>